Autism Checklist

 The Modified Checklist for Autism in Toddlers, Revised (M-CHAT-R) is a screening tool that will ask a series of 20 questions about your child’s behavior.
 It’s intended for toddlers between 16 and 30 months of age.
 The results will let you know if a further evaluation may be needed.
 You can use the results of the screening tool to discuss any concerns that you may have with your child’s healthcare provider.

-Modified Checklist for Autism in Toddlers, Revised (M-CHAT-R) is provided online by Autism Speaks
+Modified Checklist for Autism in Toddlers, Revised (M-CHAT-R) is provided online by the SOAR Autism Center

 Possible “Red Flags”